NEOCompToronto/NEOCompetition/NEOT - White Paper.md

-### 1.1 Challenges
+### 1.2 Challenges

 #### Node capability

 As an estimate from various researchers and companies, by 2020 there will be roughly 22 billion devices connected to the Internet.
-With this explosion of billions of devices connecting to the Internet, it is hard to imagine that centralized infrastructures will be able to cope with the high demands of bandwidth, services, and availability
+With this explosion of billions of devices connecting to the Internet, it is hard to imagine that centralized infrastructures will be able to cope with the high demands of bandwidth, services, and availability.

-Furthermore, most of IoT nodes have limited storage and calculation power.
-Since IoT ecosystems are very diverse.
-In contrast to generic computing networks, IoT networks are comprised of devices that have very different computing capabilities

 Even in current blockchain based model, there are also experiencing uneven processing power and time required to perform encryption for all the objects involved in a blockchain-based ecosystem because not all of devices will be capable of running the same encryption algorithms at the desired speed.

-Some of major issues even found in current blockchain based model.

-- Firstly, the consensus algorithms employed in BC (POW or POS) require significant computational resources which are far beyond the capabilities of most IoT devices.

-- Secondly, Storage will be a hurdle.
-Blockchain eliminates the need for a central server to store transactions and device IDs, but the ledger has to be stored on the nodes themselves.
-And the ledger will increase in size as time passes.
-That is beyond the capabilities of a wide range of smart devices such as sensors, which have very low storage capacity.

-- Thirdly, the throughput in blockchain is defined as the number of transactions that can be stored.
-Classical instantiations of Blockchain have limited throughput.

-- Fourthly, there is a non-trivial delay associated with ensuring that a transaction is confirmed by nodes participating in the Blockchain.
-However most IoT applications have stricter delay requirements

-- Lastly, in a typical blockchain implementation, all blocks are broadcast to and verified by all nodes.
-This leads to significant scalability issues since the broadcast traffic and processing overheads would increase  with the number of nodes in network

-Here are some of proposed solutions in the industry to the issues above:

--
-  A Lightweight Scalable Blockchain for IoT, which owns an IoT friendly consensus algorithm that eliminates the need for solving any puzzle prior to appending a block to the BC.
-A distributed trust method whereby the processing time for validating new blocks by the OBMs gradually decreases as they build up trust in each other.
-A distributed throughput management strategy adjusts certain system parameters to ensure that the network utilization is within a prescribed operating range.

--
-  BC-based multi-tier architecture to share data from IoT devices with organizations and people.
-This proposed architecture has three main components namely: data management protocol, data store system, and message service.

-- A new consensus algorithm for BC known as Proof of Elapsed Time (POET) which is integrated with Hyperledger

--
-  A new ledger based cryptocurrency called IoTA.
-By eliminating the notion of blocks and mining, IoTA ensures that the transactions are free and verification is fast.

--
-  Ethereum Light client protocol is under development, which is to allow users in low-capacity environments (embedded smart property environments, smartphones, browser extensions, some desktops, etc) to maintain a high-security assurance about the current state of some particular part of the Ethereum state or verify the execution of a transaction

-####  DDoS and Security
+####  DDoS and security

 The normal IoT model is based on a centralized paradigm where IoT devices usually connect with a cloud infrastructure or central servers in order to report and process the relevant data back.
 This centralization poses certain possibilities of exploitation including hacking and data theft which can produce DDoS attacks.
-The attackers can cripple our infrastructure, systems, and way of life

 Moreover, not having control of personal data on a single, centralized service provider also increases the possibility of security and privacy issues. the attackers can directly exploit a device and use it as a gateway to deeper levels of a network where they gather sensitive and valuable private data.

-Blockchain technology leveraging randomlized peers brings the potiential of DDoS-resistant.

-Blockchain, a truly distributed system, has built-in protections against losing communication with nodes to ensure transactions can continue even if several nodes go offline.
-The nodes in the blockchain can run consensus algorithms – if several nodes are offline, others continue – even if they were taken offline by a DDoS attack.

-Peer-to-peer networks in the blockchain are notoriously hard to stop or even disrupt.
-Also, attacking the transactions is also close to impossible because they are stored in everyone’s copy of the blockchain and cryptographically verified by the mining process. hackers can target a centralized server or data center more easily but with blockchain's distributed and decentralized nature, such attacks are no longer possible.

-The cryptographic algorithms used by blockchains would make consumer data more private.

 #### Connection stability